wagtail-nest/wagtail-bakery/README.md

 manage.py buildserver
 ```

-Please see the documentation at [https://wagtail-bakery.readthedocs.io](https://wagtail-bakery.readthedocs.io) for more information how to use Django bakery.

 ## Examples

 In the [examples](https://github.com/moorinteractive/wagtail-bakery/tree/master/examples) directory you can find a Wagtail setup with fixtures for a single site as well as a multisite setup.